a-eski/ncsh/README.md

 ### Controls

-A lot of controls will feel familar to GNU readline.
+A lot of controls will feel familar to GNU readline applications like Bash.

 * Right/left arrow keys move the cursor
 * Up/down arrow keys move through your history